kareraisu/rasti.js/readme.md

 Applies rasti styles to an element.
 If it has a value, it will be used as the key for the element's value in a potential ajax method data object.

 **[data]**
 Binds the data source for an element.
-It's value must be the name of a defined data source (a key in the 'data' property of the rasti config object).
+It's value must be the name of a defined data source (a key in the {data} config property).

 **[ajax]**
 Binds an ajax method to a container.
-It's value must be the name of a defined ajax method (a key in the 'ajax' property of the rasti config object).
+It's value must be the name of a defined ajax method (a key in the {ajax} config property).

 **[submit]**
 Defines an element as a trigger for an ajax method.
 It's value must be the name of a defined ajax method.
 When the element is clicked, the method is called with a data object containing the current values of all the [field] elements within the [ajax] container bound to the ajax method.